A Fortunate Woman

 Illustrated by Richard Baker

-'Morland writes about nature and the changing landscape with such lyrical precision that her prose sometimes seems close to poetry' - Sunday Times
+'Morland writes about nature and the changing landscape with such lyrical precision that her prose sometimes seems close to poetry' - Christina Patterson, The Sunday Times

 A Fortunate Woman is a compelling, thoughtful and insightful look at the life and work of a country doctor.
 Funny, moving and not afraid of the dark, it will speak to readers everywhere.